 Watermain: The watermain shall typically be installed within the road allowance, in accordance with the Municipality's Typical Cross-Section.

 Service Lines: In general, house services shall not be installed in driveways.
 Where the driveway location is unknown at the time of watermain construction, service connections shall terminate at the property line at the centre of each lot.

+connections shall terminate at the property line at the centre of each low installed at intersections.

-Main Valves: To be located at the extension of property line, where the valve is being installed at intersections.
-Curb Stops: To be provided for each service connection and to be located at the lot line.
-Hydrants: Fire hydrants shall be installed at the end of cul-de-sacs and other permanent dead-end watermains.
+Main Valves: To be located at the extension of property line, where the valve is being dead-end watermains.
 They are preferred to be located at street intersections, same side as the watermain, consistent side of road, property lines, high points, low points, and should have 2.0 metres of clearance on either side from obstructions and clear to the curb line at the front.